touchlab/KaMPKit/docs/GENERAL_ARCHITECTURE.md

+# Architecture Overview

+This doc goes over the overall architecture of the app, the libraries usage and the locations of files and directories.

+## Overall Architecture

+The KaMPStarter kit, whether running in Android or iOS, starts with the platforms View (MainActivity / ViewController).
+There it creates the BreedModel, passes in a callback, and calls the BreedModel.
+The BreedModel is in the common MultiPlatform code.

 # Coroutines and Ktor

 The version of coroutines in the sample app are currently in development.
 Previous versions supported only single